-Restoration of St. Andrew's Episcopal Church, Ann Arbor, MIARCHITECT
+Restoration of St. Andrew's Episcopal Church, Ann Arbor, MI

 Quinn Evans Architects, Ann Arbor, MI; Ilene Tyler, FAIA, FAPT, LEED AP, principal, director of preservation; Jennifer Henriksen, AIA, project architect